 “In the playoffs, we beat her.
 I think we beat her two games, which was unusual.
 Because Nickie would knock our socks off every time she pitched.
 But we got our revenge in that series.”

-In 1944, when the league expanded to six teams by adding the Milwaukee Chicks and the Minneapolis Millerettes, Racine did not make the playoffs, finishing in fourth place in both halves of the season.
-But in 1945, when the league began the Shaughnessy Playoffs (first place versus third and second place versus fourth in a best-of-five playoff, and winner versus winner in the best-of-seven series), Racine placed fourth but lost to Fort Wayne in the semifinal round, three games to one.
+In 1944 the All-American Girls Professional Ball League (the term Ball became Baseball in 1945) expanded to six teams by adding the Milwaukee Chicks (the franchise moved to Grand Rapids, Michigan, in 1945) and the Minneapolis Millerettes (the franchise moved to Fort Wayne in 1945 and became the Daisies).
+Racine did not make the playoffs, finishing in fourth place in both halves of the season.
+But in 1945, when the AAGPBL began the Shaughnessy Playoffs (first place versus third and second place versus fourth in a best-of-five playoff, and winner versus winner in the best-of-seven series), Racine placed fourth but lost to Fort Wayne in the semifinal round, three games to one.

-Kurys returned to Flint during the offseason and worked at A.C.
-Sparkplug, a division of General Motors.
-On May 6, 1944, speaking to sportswriter John Steve of the Flint Journal before leaving for her second season, Sophie stated, "The game as we play it is a lot faster and more interesting than softball, because base runners are allowed to take leads off bases, and there are more stolen bases.”
+Kurys returned to Flint during the offseason and worked at the components division of General Motors, A.C.
+Sparkplug (later known as Flint East, the complex was razed in 2010).
+On May 6, 1944, speaking to sportswriter John Steve of the Flint Journal before leaving for her second season, Sophie said, “The game as we play it is a lot faster and more interesting than softball, because baserunners are allowed to take leads off bases, and there are more stolen bases.”
 She added that a Racine sportswriter who doubted the effectiveness of girls playing baseball took three at-bats against Belles’ pitcher Mary Nesbitt, a southpaw whose repertoire featured a knuckleball.
-The writer, reported Kurys, struck out three straight times.
+The writer, said Kurys, struck out three straight times.

 In 1944 Kurys hit .244 with seven doubles, three triples, and one home run.
 Also, she led the league in stolen bases, setting a new record of 166.
-It was her first of seven straight seasons to top the All-American in steals.
-Sophie also led the loop in most runs scored with 87, and she ranked second with 60 RBI.
+It was her first of seven straight seasons to top the circuit in steals.
+Sophie also led in most runs scored with 87, and she ranked second with 60 RBIs.
 Further, she drew 69 walks and was hit by the pitcher seven times.

 In 1945 the Belles got a new manager, Leo Murphy, who enjoyed a 25-year career in baseball.
 Murphy understood that Kurys, with her speed and daring, should bat in the leadoff position, thus giving her more opportunities to get on base, steal, and score.
 Sophie later remarked, “Johnny Gottselig had me all over the place.
 Leo Murphy got me to be the leadoff hitter.”

-Kurys rebounded in 1945.
+Kurys rebounded within two weeks.
 Overall, she averaged .239, tops for Racine and fifth-best among league regulars, with 74 of her 83 hits being singles.
-Also, she collected 69 walks, stole 115 bases, got hit by the pitcher five times, tallied 73 runs, and led all second basemen in fielding at .968.
-Still, the Belles dropped to fourth in the six-team loop with a 50-60 record.
+In addition, she totaled 69 walks, stole 115 bases, got hit by the pitcher five times, scored 73 runs, and led all second basemen in fielding at .968.
+Still, the Belles dropped to fourth in the six-team league with a 50-60 record.

 Kurys produced a spectacular season in 1946, and, as a result, the league’s eight managers voted her Player of the Year.
-The Flint native tied for second in hitting with a mark of .286, the best to date for a Racine player.
+The Flint native tied for second in hitting at .286, the best mark to date for a Racine player.
 Sophie also displayed power, slugging five doubles, six triples, and three homers.
-She also set five league records: most runs scored in a season, 117 (the second of six times she led the AAGPBL in that category); most stolen bases in a season, 201 (Thelma “Tiby” Eisen was a distant second with 128); most walks in a season, 93; most runs scored in a game, five; and best fielding percentage at second base, .973.
+She set five league records: most runs scored in a season, 117 (the second of six times she led the AAGPBL in that category); most stolen bases in a season, 201 (Fort Wayne’s Thelma “Tiby” Eisen was a distant second with 128); most walks in a season, 93; most runs scored in a game, five; and best fielding percentage at second base, .973.

-As a base runner, Sophie was fast, aggressive, and watchful of the pitcher’s motion.
+As a baserunner, Sophie was quick to take advantage of a pitcher’s motion.
 An Olympic-quality athlete, she had the baseball instincts of a Ty Cobb or a Max Carey.
-In the end, she was the best base runner and one of the best run-producers in the league's history.

 “It wasn't so much her speed,” Madeline English observed in 1996.
 “Sophie read the pitchers and took advantage of their different deliveries, and she took advantage of every mistake they made.”

-Throughout the playoffs Kurys was the biggest star.
+Throughout the playoffs Kurys, 21, was the biggest star.
 She led all players in hitting, stealing bases, and scoring runs.
 But her most famous feat climaxed the final game.
 Hurling for Rockford, Carolyn Morris pitched no-hit ball for nine innings, but she lost the no-hitter because her team failed to score.
-On the other hand, Racine ace Joanne Winter won her fourth game of the playoffs (third against Rockford), despite allowing 19 base runners--but Rockford's hitters stranded all of them.
+Racine ace Joanne Winter won her fourth game of the playoffs (her third against Rockford), despite allowing 19 base runners – but she stranded all of them.